ParkWardRR/CornBrewWine/README.md

    - Adjust sugar content if necessary to reach the desired OG.
    - Divide the cooled mash into three 750ml portions.

-6. **Yeast Pitching**
+8. **Yeast Pitching**
-   - Add Champagne yeast (WLP715) to the first portion for Sparkling Corn Beverage.
+   - Add Champagne yeast (WLP715) to the first portion for Sparkling Beverage.
-   - Add Cream Ale yeast blend (WLP080) to the second portion for Lightly Hopped Corn Brew.
+   - Add Cream Ale yeast blend (WLP080) to the second portion for Hopped Brews.

-7. **Fermentation**
+9. **Fermentation**
    - Transfer each portion into separate fermenters with airlocks.
    - Maintain a consistent fermentation temperature appropriate for the yeast strain used.
    - Allow fermentation to proceed until specific gravity stabilizes.

-8. **Measuring and Aiming for Final Gravity (FG)**
+10. **Measuring and Aiming for Final Gravity (FG)**
     - Once fermentation is complete, measure the Final Gravity (FG) using a hydrometer.
-   - For Sparkling Corn Beverage, aim for an FG that achieves 10-12% ABV.
+    - For Sparkling Beverage, aim for an FG that achieves 10-12% ABV.
-   - For Lightly Hopped Corn Brew, aim for an FG that achieves 5-7% ABV.
+    - For Hopped Brews, aim for an FG that achieves 5-7% ABV.

-9. **Priming and Bottling**
+11. **Priming and Bottling**
     - Add 0.75 oz of priming sugar to the entire batch.
     - Carefully siphon each portion into 750ml bottles, leaving sediment behind.
     - Seal each bottle tightly.

-10. **Conditioning**
+12. **Conditioning**
     - Store bottles in a dark place at room temperature for 1-2 weeks for carbonation.
     - Check pressure periodically.

-11. **Serving**
+13. **Serving**
     - Once carbonation is achieved, chill the bottles in the refrigerator.
     - Serve cold to minimize foaming.

+### Wort and Hopping Quantities

+- **Wort Preparation**: Approximately 1.5 gallons of wort is prepared for each batch.
+- **Hopping Quantities**: For the Hopped Briess Pilsen Malt Brew, use 0.17 oz of Liberty hops during the last 15 minutes of the boil.

 ### Bottling

-For a total yield of 1.5 gallons, you will need approximately 6 bottles of 750ml each.
+For a total yield of 1.5 gallons, you will need approximately 8 bottles of 750ml each.
 Adjust the number of bottles based on the exact yield and desired serving size.